 - Type 1: The pancreas produces little or no insulin.
 People with this type must take insulin.

 - Type 2: The pancreas may produce insulin, but the body is not responsive to its effects.
-People may need insulin as the disease progresses or if their blood sugars are uncontrolled.
+People may need insulin as the disease progresses or if their blood sugars are unmanaged.

-Studies have demonstrated significant improvements in blood glucose control, body weight, waist circumference, cholesterol, and blood pressure in people with diabetes who received MNT services (3, 5).
+Studies have demonstrated significant improvements in blood glucose control, body weight, waist circumference, cholesterol, and blood pressure in people with diabetes who receive MNT services (3, 5).

 These benefits not only reduce the financial burden of diabetes, but they can reduce the risk of health complications associated with uncontrolled diabetes like heart disease and kidney disease (6, 7).

 Currently, medicare does not cover MNT for prediabetes.

 Chronic kidney disease (CKD) is the progressive deterioration in kidney function.

 Kidney function is assessed using the glomerular filtration rate (GFR).

 A GFR of 90 mL/min or higher is considered normal.

 There are five stages of CKD (8):